Alfredo Rojas (Argentine footballer)

-Alfredo Hugo Rojas Delinge, nicknamed El Tanque (born 20 February 1937 in Lanús, Buenos Aires Province) is a former professional Argentine football player.
+Alfredo Hugo Rojas Delinge, nicknamed El Tanque (20 February 1937 – 16 June 2023) was an Argentine professional footballer who played as a striker.

-Biography
+Career

-Rojas started playing with Club Atlético Lanús in 1958, but his participation in the 1958 FIFA World Cup opened him a door to Europe.
+Rojas was born in Lanús, Buenos Aires Province.
+He started playing with Club Atlético Lanús in 1958, but his participation in the 1958 FIFA World Cup opened a door to Europe for him.
 He joined Celta de Vigo in mid-1959, but the club was relegated, Rojas moved on to play for Real Betis in 1959.

-Alfredo Rojas returned to Argentina after signing for River Plate, but he spent most of the time sitting on the bench.
-It was not until 1962, when he move to Club de Gimnasia y Esgrima La Plata, that El Tanque gained some importance in the Argentine football, scoring 17 goals.
+Rojas returned to Argentina after signing for River Plate, but he spent most of the time sitting on the bench.
+It was not until 1962, when he moved to Club de Gimnasia y Esgrima La Plata, that El Tanque gained some importance in the Argentine football, scoring 17 goals.
 After another season with the team from La Plata, Rojas was transferred to Boca Juniors.

 Nicknamed El Tanque ("the tank") Rojas played four seasons with Boca Juniors, winning the 1965 Argentine Championship, and becoming one of the most important and beloved Boca players of the 1960s.
 From 1964 to 1968 he played 102 league matches, scoring 46 goals.

-In 1968 Boca Juniors gave Rojas a free transfer to move to Chilean Universidad Católica, where he ended his career.